pdjani91/Django-Python-MySql-CRUD-Operation-Book-Example/README.md

 # Django-Python-CRUD-Operation-Book-Example
-This is a simple Django project to demonstrate Django CRUD functionality.
+This is a simple Django project to demonstrate Django CRUD functionality using Python and MySql

 # Required Install Packages